stewartsmith/drizzle/docs/functions/string.rst

 RIGHT() 	          Return the specified rightmost number of characters RPAD() 	                  Append string the specified number of times SOUNDEX() 	          Return a soundex string
-SOUNDS LIKE 	          Compare sounds
-SPACE() 	          Return a string of the specified number of spaces SUBSTR() 	          Return the substring as specified SUBSTRING_INDEX() 	  Return a substring from a string before the specified number of occurrences of the delimiter SUBSTRING() 	          Return the substring as specified
+SUBSTR() 	          Return the substring as specified SUBSTRING_INDEX() 	  Return a substring from a string before the specified number of occurrences of the delimiter SUBSTRING() 	          Return the substring as specified